Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-team.rst

 ``/teams/{team_id}/members/``

-The team members catalog is a Shoji Catalog similar in nature to the :ref:`dataset permissions catalog <permissions-main>`.
+The team members catalog is a Shoji Catalog similar in nature to the :doc:`dataset permissions catalog </endpoint-reference/endpoint-permission>`.
 It collects references to users and defines the authorizations they have with respect to the team.
 All information about the member relationships is contained in the catalog--there are no "member entities"--and all changes to team membership, whether adding, modifying, or removing users, is done via PATCH.

 GET
 ^^^